 The Joint Field Office (JFO) is the primary Federal incident management field structure.

 The JFO provides a central location for the coordination of Federal, State, tribal, and local governments and private-sector and nongovernmental organizations with primary responsibility for response and recovery.

 Although the JFO uses an ICS structure, it does not manage on-scene operations.
 Rather, the JFO provides support to on-scene efforts.

 Unified Coordination Group

-The Unified Coordination Group provides leadership within the Joint Field Office.
+The Unified Coordination Group (UCG) provides leadership within the Joint Field Office.
 The Unified Coordination Group: